pococms/website/docs/glossary.md

 A PocoCMS *project* is a directory tree with the source Markdown files and other assets required to create a website.
+The name of that directory is also known as the name of your project.

+### Parts of a project
-At a minimum, it needs a
+At a minimum, a project consists of:

+* its containing directory,
-[home page](#home-page), which is a Markdown file named either `index.md` or `README.md`, and a webroot subdirectory, by default named `WWW`.
-But you can't do much without a [.poco directory](#poco-directory), which contains assets such as themes and stylesheets.
+* a [home page](#home-page), which is a Markdown file named either `index.md` or `README.md`, and
+* a webroot subdirectory, by default named `WWW`.

+You can't do much without a [.poco directory](#poco-directory), which contains assets such as themes and stylesheets.

 Sometimes we use the words `site` when we're talking about your